MDAnalysis/MDAPackmol/README.rst

 Citing
 ------

-If you find mdapackmol, please cite the following sources:
+If you find mdapackmol useful for you, please cite the following sources:

  * L Martinez, R Andrade, E G Birgin, J M Martinez, "Packmol: A package for building initial configurations for molecular dynamics simulations".
 Journal of Computational Chemistry, 30, 2157-2164, 2009.